Last updated on December 9th, 2019 at 08:56 pm

 Lucerne’s old town is compact and very walkable, and surprisingly not as crowded as one expect once you steer away from the river.
 I highly recommend taking a stroll during sunrise or sunset, taking in the historic buildings and cobblestone streets and squares.

 Both sides of the river are pretty, and I even found a pharmacy that resembles Diagon Alley!

 Also don’t miss the beautiful clock tower of the 17th century town hall.

 An iconic part of Lucerne, the Chapel Bridge and the Water Tower stretches across the River Reuss, connecting the Lucerne Theater and St Peter’s Chapel.
 The rickety vibe from the roofed bridge gives the town a timeless feel, spanning 205 m diagonally across the river.
 The bridge was built in 1333, however, it was almost completely destroyed by a fire in 1993 and was rebuilt within 8 months.

 The Water Tower is older, dating back to the late 13th century and standing at 34.5 m tall.
 Its octagonal shape and pointy roof served as the city’s fortification as well as storage, and even a prison.
 There are murals on the panels under the roof, which were also restored but are a little faded.
 What I didn’t realise is just how many spiders there are along the side of the bridge!

 The Musegg Wall and Towers

 Part of the fortification that was built to protect the city after the Battle of Sempach in 1400, it is north of the River Reuss stretching across 800m.
-There are five towers in total, starting by the riverside and going up along the hill.
+There are nine towers in total, starting by the riverside and going up along the hill.
 I followed the sign from a road at the edge of town that goes uphill and found the entrance.